omartek/I7handbook_byJimAikin/gitbook/chapter_3_things/adding_vocabulary_words_with_understand.md

-## Adding Vocabulary Words with “Understand” {#adding-vocabulary-words-with-understand}
+## Adding Vocabulary Words with “Understand”

 When you create an object, such as the paintbrush we created earlier in this chapter, Inform is smart enough to understand two things at once.
 First: you, the author, can refer to the object in your code as a paintbrush, and the compiler will know what you mean.
 Second: the player who is playing your game can also call it a paintbrush, and the parser will know what the player means.